Integralist/integralist.co.uk/content/posts/multigrain-services.md

 - **Mini Service** (SOA): an evolution of the monolith where domain 'boundaries' were more clearly defined and made into _separate_ services and data stores.
 Although these services would still handle multiple responsibilities, those responsibilties were at least _related_.

 - **Micro Service**: we breakdown the domain boundaries even further so that services/data stores have very narrow and specific responsibilties.
 We've moved to 'feature driven' services.

+- **Nano Service**: we go to the extremes of boundary definitions and are working at the 'component' level (BBC explain their approach to this [here](https://medium.com/bbc-design-engineering/powering-bbc-online-with-nanoservices-727840ba015b)).

 > Micro services are themselves a new'ish concept at ~7 years of age (at the time of writing).
 The term was first used in 2011.